Performing Trade Studies Using Analyzer and Astrogator

 Analyzer Toolbar

 Use the Analyzer Main Form to configure input/output variables available for further analysis.
 You can first select an object in the scenario tree on the left.
-When an object is selected, all possible input variable candidates are listed under the Inputs General tab and the Inputs Constraints tab.
-All output variable candidates are listed under the Outputs Data Providers tab, Outputs Object Coverage tab, Outputs DeckAccess tab or Outputs MissileModelingTools tab.
+When you select an object, Analyzer lists all possible input variable candidates under the Inputs General tab and the Inputs Constraints tab.
+Analyzer lists all output variable candidates under the Outputs Data Providers tab, Outputs Object Coverage tab, Outputs DeckAccess tab, or Outputs MissileModelingTools tab.

 1. In the STK Variables field, select Satellite ().